Listen to this article - English & Spanish

 Cancer develops from a single cell that has undergone mutations in its DNA, the genetic material that carries the body's hereditary instructions.
 Most often the reason for these mutations the are unknown.
 Normal, healthy cells in your body grow in a very orderly and well-controlled pattern, living for a set period of time and then dying when they are no longer able to perform their function.

 When a normal cell dies, your body replaces it with another normal cell.
-Cancerous cells reproduce without restraint.
+Cancerous cells reproduce without restraint, or become malignant.

 Not all tumors are cancerous and not all cancers form tumors.
 For example, leukemia is a cancer that involves blood, bone marrow, the lymphatic system, and the spleen, but does not form a single mass or tumor.